-Brush the insides of the potato skins with the reserved bacon fat.
+- Brush the inside of the potato skins with the reserved bacon fat.

-Place six of the skins inside the air fryer basket - skin side down.
+- Place six of the skins inside the air fryer basket in a single layer, skin side down.

-Cook for about 10 minutes at 400 degrees F. Open the basket and fill the insides of the skins with the shredded cheddar cheese.
-Heat again at 400 degrees for 3 - 4 minutes, until the cheese is melted and bubbly.
+- Cook for about 10 minutes at 400 degrees F. Open the basket and fill the insides of the skins with the shredded cheddar cheese.
+Heat again at 400 degrees F for 3 - 5 minutes, until the cheese is melted and bubbly.
 Repeat the process with the remaining potato skins.

-Top the cooked potato skins with the cooked bacon, scallions and sour cream to serve.
-Add salt if needed.
+- Top the cooked potato skins with bacon crumbles, sliced green onions and sour cream to serve.
+Add salt and black pepper to taste.

 Originally published 6/13/2020 and updated for content 11/13/2023